fon2t/motd-interfaces/README.md

 # motd-interfaces
 Shell script to be used in message-of-the-day (motd) to summarise interfaces on login.

+The script will parse all interfaces on a linux host ignoring the loopback interface.
+Link-local IPv6 addresses will also be ignored.

 # Installation
 The easiest way to install is via wget.